box/box-python-sdk-gen/migration-guide.md

 In the new SDK the API methods are grouped into dedicated manager classes, e.g. `User` object has dedicated `UserManager` class.
 Each manager class instance is available in `BoxClient` object.
-So if you want to perform any operation connected with a `User` you need to call a respective method of `UserManager`.
+The fields storing references to the managers are named in the plural form of the resource that the manager handles - `client.users` for `UsersManager`.
+If you want to perform any operation connected with a `User` you need to call a respective method of `UserManager`.
-E.g. to get info about existing user you need to call:
+For example, to get info about existing user you need to call:

 ```python
 user = client.users.get_user_by_id(user_id='123456')